hodgesrm/coldstream-proto/services/goldfin-admin-server/README.md

 ## Generate New Cert

 Run bin/make-cert, and put resulting keystore.jks file in conf directory.
-A default file is already supplied, as are server-config.yaml and dbms-config.yaml.
+A default file is already supplied, as are server-config.yaml.